 The Council's standard financial statements consider the Council only as a single entity.
-However, the Council delivers some of its activities through a number of wholly owned subsidiaries and joint ventures, thus the full extent of the Council's economic activity and financial position is not reflected in the Council's single entity accounts.
+However, the Council delivers some of its activities through several wholly owned subsidiaries and joint ventures, thus the full extent of the Council's economic activity and financial position is not reflected in the Council's single entity accounts.
 Group accounts are therefore produced to present the full picture.
 The group accounts consolidate the results and balances of the Council with those organisations considered to be part of the group:

 - Subsidiaries

 - Sunderland Care and Support (Holding Company) Ltd;

 - Together for Children Sunderland Ltd;

 - Sunderland Homes Ltd;

-- o Siglion LLP (Joint Venture status in 2017/2018); and
+- Siglion LLP; and

 - Siglion Holdings Ltd.

 - Joint Ventures

-- o Sunderland Lifestyle Partnership Ltd; and
+- Sunderland Lifestyle Partnership Ltd; and

 - IAMP LLP.